RefresherTowel/docs/statement/scripting.md

 #### `StatementStateKillTimers()`

-Global helper: destroy all state timers registered in `global.__state_timers` and clear the array.
+Global helper: destroy all state timers registered in `global.__statement_timers` and clear the array.

 ```gml
 StatementStateKillTimers();